 Video 01:00 If you have an abscessed tooth, that means the pulp of tooth is infected and you need root canal therapy.

 Click to enlarge.
 Illustration showing an example of a root canal procedure.

-When the tooth is infected, Dr. Ancona must remove the diseased portion of the tooth in hopes of saving it from extraction.
+When the tooth is infected, our team must remove the diseased portion of the tooth in hopes of saving it from extraction.
 A root canal is recommended for a severely decayed, infected, or damaged tooth.
 When harmful bacteria enter the pulp of the tooth, the structure of the tooth is compromised.
 The goal is to remove the infection and stop the spread of bacteria.
 Root canals are one of the most commonly performed procedures in our Montclair California dentist office.
 We take the necessary steps to ensure you are comfortable, relaxed, and safe during the procedure.

 What symptoms may indicate that I need a root canal?

 Some common symptoms that may indicate the necessity for a root canal include: